nikitasonkin/CyberBot-Analyst-Project/README.md

     chunksize=1000
 )
 ```
-Notebook: 01-datatosql.ipynb
+### Notebook: 01-datatosql.ipynb
-This Jupyter Notebook demonstrates how to load JSON data into a SQL Server database using Python libraries like pandas and SQLAlchemy.
-The notebook is designed to process data from the Cyber News Bot and perform the following tasks:
+**This Jupyter Notebook demonstrates how to load JSON data into a SQL Server database using Python libraries like pandas and SQLAlchemy.
+The notebook is designed to process data from the Cyber News Bot and perform the following tasks:**

-Key Features:
+***Key Features:***
-Database Connection Setup:
+****Database Connection Setup:****

-Configures a connection to SQL Server using SQLAlchemy with ODBC Driver 17.
+-Configures a connection to SQL Server using SQLAlchemy with ODBC Driver 17.
-Ensures secure and efficient data transfer to the database.
+-Ensures secure and efficient data transfer to the database.
-Loading PostedNews JSON Data:
+-Loading PostedNews JSON Data:

-Reads JSON files containing posted news articles (posted_news_ud.json).
+-Reads JSON files containing posted news articles (posted_news_ud.json).
-Converts the keywords column into a string format.
+-Converts the keywords column into a string format.
-Checks for duplicates in the database using the text_hash column.
+-Checks for duplicates in the database using the text_hash column.
-Loads only new articles into the PostedNews table.
+-Loads only new articles into the PostedNews table.
-Loading SkippedNews JSON Data:
+-Loading SkippedNews JSON Data:

-Reads skipped articles from skipped_news_ud.json.
+-Reads skipped articles from skipped_news_ud.json.
-Identifies and skips duplicate articles using the text_hash column.
+-Identifies and skips duplicate articles using the text_hash column.
-Populates the SkippedNews table with unique entries.
+-Populates the SkippedNews table with unique entries.
-Data Quality Checks:
+-Data Quality Checks:

-Displays examples of skipped articles for review.
+-Displays examples of skipped articles for review.
-Performs a missing value check to ensure data integrity in the SkippedNews table.
+-Performs a missing value check to ensure data integrity in the SkippedNews table.
-Outputs:
+-Outputs:
-Successfully loaded articles are printed with summary messages:
+-Successfully loaded articles are printed with summary messages:
 ✅ Number of new articles loaded into PostedNews.
 Number of new articles added to SkippedNews.
 Logs any skipped or duplicate entries detected during the process.